 As reflected in the table above, our gross margin decreased in both 2020 periods from the prior year periods.
-As discussed under cost of revenues above, we had an unusually favorable product mix in the 2019 periods that had a positive impact our margin in 2019.
+As discussed under cost of revenues above, we had an unusually favorable product mix in the nine-month 2019 period that had a positive impact on our margin in 2019.
 Our gross margin for the full year of 2019 was 62.7%.
-Our gross margin was 57.3% in the first quarter of 2020 and improved to 58.0% in the second quarter.
-We expect our gross margin to improve on a quarter over quarter basis for the balance of the year, with a target of 63.0% for the year.
+Our gross margin was 57.3% in the first quarter of 2020, improved to 58.0% in the second quarter, and declined to 57.1% in the third quarter.
+We expect our gross margin to improve in the fourth quarter.